Gateway to Medicine at the University of St Andrews

 • Suitable applicants will be called to interview.

-• Offers will be made in time for applicants to enter the ‘Gateway’ in September the same year (for 2016 entry that will be 5 September).
+• Offers will be made in time for applicants to enter the ‘Gateway’ in September the same year.

 Students will enter the ‘Gateway to Medicine’ on the BSc General Degree course.
 ‘Gateway’ modules are as follows: